jainpranav/DFA_and_Regex_Toolbox/README.md

 ##About this Project

-This project rnable you to :
+This project enables you to :

 - `Convert NFA to DFA`
 - `Convert NFA to Regex`